Season Summary: 2018

 Arryn Siposs departed after 35 games and 52 goals over two seasons, bound for a punting scholarship at US College Auburn University.
 He won the VFL’s mark and goal of the year in 2017.

-Others to leave included 2015 premiership players, former vice-captain and life member, Ed Carr, after 111 games (Maffra), Nick Sing (Collingwood) after 92 games, Tim Currie (Eltham) after 29 games and David Fahey (overseas).
+Others to leave included 2015 premiership players, former vice-captain and life member, Ed Carr, after 111 games (Maffra), Nick Sing (Collingwood) after 92 games, Tim Currie (Eltham) after 46 games and David Fahey (overseas).
 Ben Bese went back to Strathmore, Kyle Gray returned to Frankston, Josh Newman went travelling overseas and Jake Owen and Jacob Chisari transferred to Bacchus Marsh.
 Ayce Cordy retired to concentrate on his medical studies, but did play for University Blues in the VAFA.
+Sing returned to the Club in 2019 to play his 100th VFL game and also his 100th Club game, earning himself life membership.

-Mike Howlett took over as president late in 2017, and Ben Jolley’s record-equalling six-year reign as captain came to an end when Adam Marcon took over for the 2018 season.
+Mike Howlett took over as president from Fred Hall late in 2017, and Ben Jolley’s record-equalling six-year reign as captain came to an end when Adam Marcon took over for the 2018 season.
+Former Essendon and Brisbane player, Peter Banfield, joined the Club as a senior assistant coach while former Richmond, Essendon and St Kilda player, Brian Winton, also joined as a specialist forward coach.
+Former Williamstown player, Clinton Proctor, returned to the Club as a senior line coach.

-The VFLW team prepared for its first competition game in May by appointing Sarah Chapman as the inaugural captain with Rachel Achampong vice-captain.
+The VFLW team prepared for its first-ever competition game in May by appointing Amy Catterall as coach and Sarah Chapman as the inaugural captain with Rachel Achampong vice-captain.
 They also signed Collingwood AFLW player and Australian cricketer Jess Duffin.
 Jess was born and raised in Williamstown, and her sister Andrea Cameron also committed to the Seagulls.
 Both girls are nieces of the late Kathy Sheahan and granddaughters of 1949 premiership wingman Bill Sheahan.

 The season commenced with a 6-goal loss at Williamstown to a Box Hill side containing 17 AFL-listed players.
 Despite being 10 points up at half-time, the Seagulls kicked just two goals to nine in the second half.
 Brayden Monk was best player.
 The ‘Town returned to the winners list in round 2 with a 5-goal victory over Essendon at Pt Gellibrand on a wild, wet and windy day.
 The year’s second loss came in round 3 at Werribee, going down by 7 goals after the Tigers kicked 8 goals to 2 in the first quarter.
 Gibbons was best.